CavCed/Data-Analytics-Portfolio/SQL/Video Game Analysis/Full Analysis.md

 ![image](https://github.com/CavCed/Data-Analytics-Portfolio/assets/154090883/657f489f-e18a-44d0-bb4f-34f1a1fae4fb)

 e.)
-What are the top 5 most recent best-selling video games?
+What are the top 5 best-selling video games?

 ![image](https://github.com/CavCed/Data-Analytics-Portfolio/assets/154090883/097df995-2d2c-400d-a472-59dccb2c60f9)

 ##### Genre distribution

 a.)
-What genre is sold the most globally?
+What genre of gaming is more prevelant?

 - Most games that are sold are action games.